Newburgh Brewing Made an Eggbert-Themed IPA — And It's Selling Out Fast

 Try as we might, the magic of Eggbert simply can’t be explained; only experienced.
 He is but another icon unique to the Hudson Valley, and that’s why Newburgh Brewing Company has crafted and named their latest beer in his honor.

-According to President and Chief Operating Officer, Paul Halayko, the idea originated last winter when the brewery sold pint glasses with Eggbert’s face on them.
+According to President and Chief Operating Officer, Paul Halayko, the idea originated in winter 2016 when the brewery sold pint glasses with Eggbert’s face on them.
 Folks who purchased a glass also received $1 off beers throughout December.

-Thanks to a new canning machine (or perhaps a Christmas miracle), the idea has evolved into an entirely new brew.
+Thanks to a new canning machine (or perhaps a Christmas miracle), the idea evolved into an entirely new brew in December 2017.

-Angry Eggbert IPA will be sold starting today, December 1, at Newburgh Brewing Company’s taproom.
+This month, Angry Eggbert IPA returns to Newburgh Brewing Company’s taproom.
 Brewed with spruce needles that the staff trimmed themselves, Angry Eggbert is a departure from conventional winter beers like stouts and porters.
 Halayko describes it as light-bodied and balanced with touches of citrus and pine.

-He also says supplies are limited; the beer is expected to sell out before the end of December.
+He also says supplies are limited; the beer is expected to sell out faster than you can say "Santa Claus."

 With all of this demand heading into the holidays, it’s easy to forget the most important question: How does Eggbert feel about all of this?